usrz/minimal-ubuntu/README.md

 =======================

 Before moving on to the next step, it's important to give the system a moment to populate the device tree.
-This process may take a second or two.
+This may take a second or two.

 Once the kernel has finished re-populating the device tree, we can proceed to identify the UUIDs and devices of our partitions.
 To do this, we will use the